SimulatedGREG/electron-vue/docs/en/testing.md

 # Testing

-electron-vue supports both unit testing and end-to-end testing for the `renderer` process.
+electron-vue supports both unit testing and end-to-end testing for the `renderer` process and is heavily inspired by the testing setup provided with the official `vuejs-templates/webpack` boilerplate.
 During `vue-cli` scaffolding you will have the option to include testing support.

 ## [Unit testing](unittesting.md)